Why should I compare car insurance?

 Gap insurance can be particularly useful for people who buy cars on finance, as they'll be in debt for the original cost of the car.

-Our guide explains what to look for when choosing GAP insurance and the different types of policies.
+- Find out more: what to look for when choosing GAP insurance

 Cheap car insurance for classic cars

-Owners of classic cars – defined by HMRC as those over 15 years old with a value of £15,000 or more – might struggle to get car insurance from mainstream insurers.
+Owners of classic cars – defined by HMRC as cars over 15 years old with a value of £15,000 or more – might struggle to get car insurance from mainstream insurers.

 It's still worth getting quotes from comparison sites, but also seek quotes from specialist classic car insurers and brokers.